friedger/info_tokens/docs/how_to_buy/bitmeex.md

 Bitmeex.pro is the cryptocurrency exchange that supports ThreeFold tokens.

-Bitmeex offers following trading options:
+Bitmeex offers the following trading options:
 - TFT-BTC
 - TFT-USD
 - TFT-EUR
 - TFT-AED

-In order to buy TFT you should have Bitcoins or USD/EUR/AED on your bank account.
+To buy TFT you should have Bitcoins or USD/EUR/AED on your bank account.
-The following steps required in order to buy and sell ThreeFold tokens using BITMEEX.pro:
+The following steps are required to buy and sell ThreeFold tokens using BITMEEX.pro:
 - [Registration](#registration)
 - [Login](#login)
 - [Verification](#verification)